 In a busy restaurant, hiring the right chef is a key success factor.
 In reality, there can be several types of chef operating in a kitchen.
 That leads us to wonder.

-Which are the Types of Chefs what's up ?
+Which are the Types of Chef in a Kitchen?

 As in any art, there are characters that set the standard in the world of cooking, such as the renowned French chef George Auguste Escoffier.